 smMIP design

-Repeat region inversion probes were designed using custom scripts made in perl and R (58). rDNA-specific MIPs were designed using the sequences from rrn-1, rrn-2, and rrn-3 with an additional 250bp of sequence at the beginning and end of each gene.
-Each rDNA sequence was analyzed using a sliding window of 501bp to design probes with the highest likelihood of success based on empirical experimentation parameters (83, 84).
+Repeat region inversion probes were designed using custom scripts made in perl and R (Mok et al. 2017). rDNA-specific MIPs were designed using the sequences from rrn-1, rrn-2, and rrn-3 with an additional 250bp of sequence at the beginning and end of each gene.
+Each rDNA sequence was analyzed using a sliding window of 501bp to design probes with the highest likelihood of success based on empirical experimentation parameters (Turner et al. 2009; O’Roak et al. 2012).
 A total of 53 candidate probes were synthesized for follow-up investigation.
-An additional set of four MIPs to target single-copy regions of the genome was chosen from a prior set of well-behaved MIPs (58).
-MIP sequence information can be found in Table S12.
+An additional set of four MIPs to target single-copy regions of the genome was chosen from a prior set of well-behaved MIPs (Mok et al. 2017).
+MIP sequence information can be found in Table S14.

 Normalization plasmid design